Paul Jean-Baptiste GASQ (1860 –1944)

 Inscribed in the plaster whilst wet “à mon éminent compatriote Hommage de sympathie” and signed and dated “P.Gasq / 1927”

 Measures: 25.5 cm high x 16.5 cm wide x 2.6 cm deep

-A portrait plaque in plaster depicting Alfred Morain, préfet de police from 1924-1927 (préfet honoraire 1927-1928).
+A portrait plaque in plaster depicting Alfred Morain (1864-1938), préfet de police from 1924-1927 (préfet honoraire 1927-1928).
 The subject shown bust length, facing right, wearing ceremonial uniform with the ribbon and cross of the Légion d'honneur at his neck.

-Benoît Alfred Morain (always known as Alfred) was the son of Alfred Jacques Morain, a successful lawyer and mayor of Charolles.
+Benoît Alfred Morain (always known as Alfred) was the son of Alfred Jacques Morain, a successful lawyer who became the Mayor of Charolles.
 His mother, Marie Créput, was daughter of a silk dying pioneer from Lyon.
-His younger brother Charles Gabriel Morain (1868-1919) became mayor of Poitiers.
+His younger brother Charles Gabriel Morain (1868-1919) became the Mayor of Poitiers.

 After his retirement he wrote a memoir entitled “The Underworld of Paris: Secrets of the Sûreté” (London: Jarrold, 1930).
 He was also commissaire general in charge of security at the celebrated “l'Exposition Coloniale Internationale" (the Paris Colonial Exhibition of 1931) which was visited by an estimated 9-million visitors from around the world.